yureek/S-HealthStack.github.io/pages/documentation/overview/tutorial.md

    >   )
    >   ```
    >
-   > - In `private fun registrationCompleted`, change the code as below:
+   > - In `private fun registrationCompleted`, change the the title reference in the description:
    >
    >   ```diff
    >   private fun registrationCompleted() =